 Lifeco is a financial services holding company with interests in the life insurance, health insurance, asset management, investment and retirement savings and reinsurance businesses.
 Lifeco has operations in Canada, the United States, Europe and Asia through The Great-West Life Assurance Company ("Great-West"), London Life Insurance Company ("London Life"), The Canada Life Assurance Company ("Canada Life"), Great-West Life & Annuity Insurance Company ("Great-West Financial"), Putnam Investments, LLC ("Putnam"), Canada Life Limited and Irish Life Group Limited ("Irish Life").
-Lifeco and its subsidiaries have approximately \$1.1 trillion in assets under administration and, at December 31, 2014, had approximately 20,960 employees worldwide.
+Lifeco and its subsidiaries have approximately \$1.2 trillion in assets under administration and, at December 31, 2015, had approximately 22,470 employees worldwide.
 Lifeco currently has no other holdings, and currently carries on no business or activities unrelated to its holdings in Great-West, London Life, Canada Life, Great-West Financial, Putnam, Canada Life Limited, Irish Life and their subsidiaries.
 However, Lifeco is not restricted to investing in those companies, and may make other investments in the future.

-Lifeco, through its operating subsidiaries, provides products and services under a number of brands, including the Great-West Life and Canada Life brands, the Freedom 55 Financial TM brand, the Irish Life brand, the Great-West Financial brand, the Empower Retirement brand and the Putnam Investments and PanAgora brands.
+Lifeco, through its operating subsidiaries, provides products and services under a number of brands, including the Great-West Life brand, London Life brand, the Canada Life brand, the Freedom 55 Financial brand, the Irish Life brand, the Great-West Financial brand, the Empower Retirement brand and the Putnam Investments and PanAgora brands.
 The Freedom 55 Financial brand is one of the most recognizable brands in Canada, and Putnam Investments is a well known brand in the United States.

-Based on reported results for the twelve months ended December 31, 2014, of the \$39.2 billion of total revenue consisting of premium income, net investment income, and fee and other income, approximately \$21.8 billion, or 55.5%, was denominated in currencies other than Canadian dollars.
-Similarly, \$1,344 million, or 52.8% of the \$2,546 million total net earnings attributable to shareholders, was denominated in foreign currencies.
-At December 31, 2014, approximately \$215.2 billion, or 60.3% of the \$356.7 billion of total general fund assets, were denominated in foreign currencies.
+Lifeco's foreign currency denominated operating results were translated to Canadian dollars at prevailing market translation rates.
+Based on reported results for the twelve months ended December 31, 2015, of the \$33.8 billion of total revenue consisting of premium income, net investment income, and fee and other income, approximately \$18.9 billion, or 55.9%, was denominated in currencies other than Canadian dollars.
+Similarly, \$1,583 million, or 57.3% of the \$2,762 million total net earnings attributable to shareholders, was denominated in foreign currencies.
+At December 31, 2015, approximately \$254 billion, or 63.5% of the \$399.9 billion of total general fund assets, were denominated in foreign currencies.